Derkino/Rappelz-Fetcher/README.md

 A simple Rappelz API to GET,Insert or Update informations about the Rappelz Database, built with Express.

+- GET Query : ✅
+- Insert Query : ❌

+As you can see this project is in progress, i am working to add Insert Query to register a player soon

 ## Requirements

 - Node.js